-The MFA in Art curriculum grants graduate students a great deal of freedom in designing a course of study that best suits their individualized needs.
-In the process, MFA students learn different strands of process and critique, learning to build as well as deconstruct as they uncover new ways to shape the physical world—and by extension the political and social realities they inhabit.
+The MFA in Art curriculum provides graduate students a great deal of freedom in designing a course of study that best suits their individualized needs.
+Students are supported in cultivating their own areas of interests, and in developing research trajectories and critical skills necessary for a unique art practice.
+In critiques, seminars, individualized studio practice, independent studies and deeply engaging social environments, MFA students enhance their ability to consider and shape the physical and virtual world—and, by extension, the political and social fields they inhabit.

 To earn the MFA degree, candidates must pass two faculty reviews of their overall artistic and academic progress—once at mid-residence and again prior to graduation.
-There is an expectation that a student will present a project or exhibition during the first year, and a requirement of such a presentation by the end of the second.
+Students are expected to present a project or exhibition during the first year, and required to do so by the end of the second.
 Graduate students work in individual studios.

 Detailed curriculum and academic requirements can be found in the online course catalog.